 "So let's talk about mistakes," I say wryly.
 "I don't want people to think this maker stuff is always easy.
 Tell me something that you messed up... and maybe learned from."

 The two look at each other and shrug, until I see a flicker in Brodie's eye.

-"We are so much better at that now."
-Michelle chimes in.
+"We are so much better at that now," Michelle says.
 "We know our brand and our aesthetic and what our customers keep coming back for.
 We try new things, sure, but we never deviate from what we are good at."

 I ask them what they're good at.

-How they would sum up the Blondie aesthetic.
+How they would sum up the Blondie Apparel aesthetic.